If you are an artist or artisan interested in showing your work at the Art in Bloom show, please clickhere

-This Bi-Annual event benefits the Londonderry Historical Society.
+This bi-annual event benefits local artists and the Londonderry Historical Society.

 Every two years, the GMG invites local artists to display their art work at the Custer Sharp House, home of the Londonderry Arts & Historical Society.
-Art work is paired with floral interpretations created by GMG members to capture and complement the theme and color of each painting, watercolor and other artistic creations .
-Included in the show is student artwork from Flood Brook School, Long Trail School and Burr and Burton Academy.
+Art work is paired with floral interpretations created by GMG members to capture and complement the theme and color of each painting, watercolor and other artistic creations.

 The Custer Sharp House, a perfect venue for this exhibit and sale, was the summer residence of Bernadine Custer Sharp, a prolific 20th-century American painter, illustrator and WPA muralist who worked in New York City and summered in Vermont.